 The University of South Wales is offering Academic Achievement Scholarship which is available to EU (non-UK) citizens.
-Scholarships are awarded to pursue full-time undergraduate honours degrees in September 2017.
+The studentships are awarded to pursue full-time undergraduate honours degrees in September 2017.

 The University of South Wales is a university in Wales.
 It was formed on 11 April 2013 from the merger of the University of Glamorgan and the University of Wales, Newport.